-The GS-4210 series features a desktop-sized metal housing, a low noise design and an effective ventilation system.
-It supports the smart fan technology to automatically control the speed of the built-in fan to reduce noise and maintain the temperature of the PoE switch for optimal power output capability.
-The GS-4210 series is able to operate reliably, stably and quietly in any environment without affecting its performance.
+The GS-4210-16UP4C and GS-4210-24UP4C feature a desktop-sized metal housing, a low noise design and an effective ventilation system.
+They support the smart fan technology that automatically controls the speed of the built-in fan to reduce noise and maintain the temperature of the PoE switch for optimal power output capability.
+The GS-4210-16UP4C and GS-4210-24UP4C are able to operate reliably, stably and quietly in any environment without affecting its performance.

-IPv6 / IPv4 Dual Stack
+IPv6/IPv4 Dual Stack Management

-Supporting both IPv6 and IPv4 protocols, the GS-4210 series helps the SMBs to step in the IPv6 era with the lowest investment as its network facilities need not to be replaced or overhauled if the IPv6 FTTx edge network is set up.
+Supporting both IPv6 and IPv4 protocols, the GS-4210-16UP4C and GS-4210-24UP4C help the SMBs to step in the IPv6 era with the lowest investment as their network facilities need not be replaced or overhauled if the IPv6 FTTx edge network is set up.